Toronto, we have lift-off!

-On the weekend of April 28th - 30th 2017, developers, makers, engineers and entrepreneurs will take on NASA-designed challenges, creating solutions that range from silly to serious, fantastical to feasible.
-Build a team, pick a challenge, and leverage your access to an extraordinary roster of mentors featuring past and present astronauts, aerospace engineers, and designers.
+The weekend of April 28th - 30th 2017, developers, makers, engineers and entrepreneurs took on NASA-designed challenges, creating solutions that range from silly to serious, fantastical to feasible.
+And the first time ever, the Canadian Space Agency provided their own challenges for Canadian teams!

 A weekend-long Hackathon for participants to create solutions with software and hardware to some of NASA's toughest challenges.